Tally-ho: RAF

 It was used by RAF fighter pilots in the Second World War to tell their controller they were about to engage enemy aircraft.

 It was also used to announce to the squadron leader (or other person of command in the flight) the spotting of an enemy aircraft.

 Royal Navy

 The British T-class submarine HMS Tally-Ho was named after the hunting cry.
 It is the only vessel to bear the name.
 It was launched in 1942 and scrapped in 1967.

 NASA

 "Tally-ho" is also used by NASA astronauts in audio transmissions to signify sightings of other spacecraft, space stations, and unidentified objects.

 Horse-drawn vehicles

 A fast stagecoach named Tally-ho plied the 125 mi between London and Birmingham from 1823.
 The coach was operated by Sarah Mountain.
 Other fast coaches began to use the same name and it became a common description of a fast coach.

 United States

 In the United States, "tally-ho" can describe a large coach or a light passenger vehicle without roof or sides used for sight-seeing.

+"Tally-ho!" is also the catchphrase of the titular character from the PBS Kids show Nature Cat.

+Tally-ho is used by pilots to announce a visual on other aircraft.